Contra Roosh V. on Evolution

 It’s unlikely that, after reading what I have stated so far, a Darwinist would seriously doubt his faith in evolution.
 His mind is already racing for the rationalizations that allow evolution to remain true for him, and it’s this race that allows evolution to frame all biological explanations through Darwin’s brain.
 People are so invested in a theory that tells them what the end point is (i.e. everything we do is to survive and reproduce), that many hardcore atheists are no different from religious fundamentalists in the mental gymnastics they take every day to keep their faith alive.

-Gymnastics are not required.
+Mental gymnastics are not required.
 The theory works.
 It does not imply that we are consciously motivated to survive and reproduce.
-It implies that our brain structure was shaped by natural selection to make us reproduce.
+That is your misconception.
+The theory implies that our brain structure was shaped by natural selection to make us reproduce.
 (Survival is always temporary and only a means to reproduction).

 A book that pokes numerous holes to the evolutionary boat is Darwinian Fairytales by Australian philosopher David Stove.
 While not a scientist by trade, Stove provides over a dozen non-religious arguments against evolution that were not presented to us during our scientific education in school.
 After reading through this book carefully, I have determined that evolutionary theory is no longer useful in describing the modern day behavior of human beings.
 Based on my scientific background, this did take great upheaval to my belief system, but there are too many doubts to the theory, mostly based from my own observation of human behavior, that I can’t believe such a flawed model any longer.